fedqx/Handler-Object-Programming/README.md

 # Handler-Object-Programming
 HOP is a way to mix object-oriented programming and functional programming.
 ## How does it work?
 When defining data/variables, HOP is OOP like.
-When creating systems/behaviours, HOP is FP like Wanna see in action ?
+When creating systems/behaviours, HOP is FP like.

+Example:
 ***************************************************************************************************
 ```cpp
 struct Player